ABOUT US

 PhD Student, University of Iceland

-Tatiana is currently conducting a PhD on the social and behavioural context of the acoustic communication of killer whales in Iceland.
+Tatiana is currently conducting a PhD at the University of Iceland on the social and behavioural context of the acoustic communication of killer whales in Iceland.

 LUKE PENKETH